Stuzanna/stream-processing/README.md

 `add-remove-items-cart.sql` - Add mock data to topics in prep of joining them.
 `merged-cart.sql` - Job.
 Enrich messages from topics, based on which topic they are from as added or removed, send to destination topic.
 `shopping-cart-state.sql` - Create the joined view from the joined topic's deltas on source topic.

+### event-processing/
+`streaming-analytics-event-time.sql` - Examples using event time.
+`streaming-analytics-proc-time.sql` - Different examples of how you can build a COUNT using processing time.